 NYSDOT is using a hybrid approach to manage the Highway Safety Improvement Program which has essentially doubled in size under MAP-21.
-Approximately half of the funds have been provided to the NYSDOT regions according to existing safety planning target formulas.
-The remaining half is administered centrally by the Statewide Safety and System Optimization Team (SSO) who oversee a statewide solicitation for regionally significant safety projects.
-The statewide solicitation program funds the most cost effective safety projects and directs HSIP funds where they are most needed regardless of ownership, mode or geographic restriction.
-In FFY13 and FFY14, the statewide program funded 10 local and 27 state projects for a total of approximately \$82M.
-The FFY15-17 Statewide program is funding 14 local projects and 23 state projects for a total of about \$80M for the 3 federal fiscal years.
+In FFY14, approximately half of the funds were provided to the NYSDOT regions according to existing safety planning target formulas.
+The remaining half was administrated centrally by the Statewide Safety and System Optimization Team (SSO) who oversee a statewide solicitation for regionally significant safety projects.
+The statewide solicitation program funds the most cost effective safety projects and directs HSIP funds where they are the most needed regardless of ownership, mode or geographic restriction.
+In FFY13 and FFY14, the statewide program funded 10 local and 27 state projects for a total of approximately \$83M.
+The FFY15-17 Statewide program is funding 14 local projects and 25 state projects for a total of about \$82M for the 3 federal fiscal years.